 Before purchasing your professional liability insurance policy, consider asking about typical risk-management benefits including risk management webinars and online training courses, risk-assessment tools, policy and procedure templates, checklists and form templates.
 Taking advantage of these risk management prevention measures may even earn you a discounted policy from some insurers.

 What You Need to Know About Malpractice Policies

 These essential policies may serve as the foundation for your professional risk management strategy.
 Just be sure you’re getting the coverages, limits, decision-making power and preventative risk management tools that are right for your specific situation.
 Working with a knowledgeable advisor, who has experience in the dental industry, may help you to more easily navigate the options.

 Treloar & Heisel is a premier financial services provider to dental and medical professionals across the country.
 We assist thousands of clients from residency to practice and through retirement with a comprehensive suite of financial services, custom-tailored advice, and a strong national network focused on delivering the highest level of service.

-Treloar & Heisel, Inc. does not offer legal advice.
+Treloar & Heisel, LLC. does not offer legal advice.
 Please consult a professional concerning this topic.